tanmaygoyal258/tanmaygoyal258.github.io/_pages/teaching.md

 ## Teaching Assistant

 The duties of a Teaching Assistant included solving the doubts of the students and assisting the professors in carrying out the course smoothly from a grading perspective.
 For a few courses, I was entrusted with additional responsibilities, such as conducting tutorials, creating assignments, and even delivering lectures.

-The courses I have been a TA for are listed below:
+I have been a TA for the following courses:

 <ul>